dan-nagle/h2m/README.txt

 they are translated.
 In this case, the entire text of the file, including all portions added by the preprocessor, is translated into a single module.
 System header files will never be included in this translation.
 If -recursive or -r option is also specified, this will likely lead to symbols being defined multiple times.
+Do not do this.

 Clang Options: Following specification of the input file, options after the source are passed as arguments to the Clang compiler instance used by the tool.
 The Clang/LLVM manual pages